tudddorrr/clay/docs/services.md

 ```

 You can also define a few options:
-- `basePath`: The starting path for all routes in this service.
+- `prefix`: The starting path for all routes in this service.
 E.g. if set to `/users`, your UserService GET endpoint will be `GET /users/:id`.
 This will be added to the start of any routes you define
 - `routes`: An array of routes and their mappings (see below)
 - `debug`: Prints useful information like all the routes available to a service

 ```
 app.use(service('users', new UserService(), {
-  basePath: '/users',
+  prefix: '/users',
   routes: [ ... ]
 }))
 ```